An extended Merton problem with relaxed benchmark tracking: The Case with CRRA Utility and GBM Benchmark

-Based on the feedback control functions in Corollary \ref{coro:optimal}, we can plot in Figure \ref{fig:injection} the simulated sample paths of the benchmark process $t\to Z_t$, the optimal wealth process $t\to V_t^{*}$ and the optimal capital injection process $t\to A_t^*$, illustrating that the resulting wealth process $V_t^{*}$ in problem \eqref{eq:w} is close to the targeted benchmark $t\to Z_t$ under the relaxed tracking formulation.

-We observe from Figure \ref{fig:injection} that $V_t^*>A_t^*$ when $t\leq 0.48$ and no capital injection is needed.
-Later, during $0.48\leq t\leq 0.55$, the wealth falls below the benchmark that $V_t^*<Z_t$ and the funder manager implements the optimal capital injection such that the floor constraint is fulfilled.
-In particular, at time $t=0.55$, the shortfall $Z_t-V_t^*$ attains the maximum value, which is the largest value of $A_t^*$.
-After that, for time $t\in(0.55,1]$, the optimal total capital injection $A_t^*$ keeps the constant.
-There is no need of new capital injection during this period, as the tracking constraint $V_t^*+A_t^*\geq Z_t^*$ can still be maintained because although the wealth process $V_t^*$ sometimes falls below the benchmark $Z_t$, the shortfall $Z_t-V_t^*$ during $t\in(0.55,1]$ does not exceed the previous largest record at time $t=5.5$.
-This, again, can help to explain why $\Ex\left[\int_0^{\infty} e^{-\rho t}dA^*_t \right]$ can be viewed as the expected largest (in time) shortfall for the benchmark tracking procedure.

 We next present some structural properties of the optimal pair $(\theta^*,c^*)=(\theta^*_t,c_t^*)_{t\geq0}$, and we shall consider the case when $d=1$ and the return rate $\mu>r=0$.
-The next result characterizes the asymptotic behavior of the optimal portfolio-wealth ratio and the consumption-wealth ratio obtained in Theorem~\ref{thm:verification} when the initial wealth level tends to infinity. \begin{lemma} Consider the optimal feedback control functions $\theta^*(x,z)$ and $c^*(x,z)$ for $(x,z)\in\R_+^2$ provided in Theorem \ref{thm:verification}.
-Then, for any $z>0$ fixed, and $\rho>\rho_0$ with $\rho_0>0$ given by \eqref{rhobd}, we have
+The next result characterizes the asymptotic behavior of the optimal portfolio-wealth ratio and the consumption-wealth ratio obtained in Corollary~\ref{coro:optimal} when the initial wealth level tends to infinity.
+The proof of the next lemma is provided in Section~\ref{sec:proof}. \begin{lemma} Let Assumptions $(\bm{A_{Z}'})$ and $(\bm{A_{\rho}'})$ hold.
+Consider the optimal feedback control functions $\theta^*(x,z)$ and $c^*(x,z)$ for $(x,z)\in\R_+^2$ provided in Corollary~\ref{coro:optimal}.
+Then, for any $z>0$ fixed, we have

 and

 Here, the constant $C^*(p):=\frac{\rho(1-p)-\alpha p}{(1-p)^2}$ coincides with the constant limit in the Merton solution as in \cite{Merton1971}, and $p_1\in(-\infty,0)$ is defined by $p_1:=-\frac{\kappa}{1-\kappa}$. \end{lemma}